tchoczewski/nfz/README.md

 * __icd-9-procedures:__ number of medical procedures in ICD-9 classification
 * __product-categories:__ number of hospitalizations by category type (NFZ specific)

-Given hospitalization can be classified into only one DRG group.
+A given hospitalization can be classified into only one DRG group.
 There are two additional tables containing information necessary to download the data (these tables are downloaded by the script at the beginning):
 * __benefits:__ dictionary with all DRG codes
 * __index-of-tables:__ identification numbers and links to all available tables in database